-ADAM Back is world-renowned in the crypto sphere.
+ADAM Back is a world renowned in the crypto sphere.

-But what is the story behind the founder of Hashcash and could he really be Bitcoin founder Satoshi Nakamoto?
+But what is the story behind the CEO of Blockstream and could he really be Bitcoin founder Satoshi Nakamoto?

 Who is Adam Back?